 If you find a player, which claims to be 10 or even more times faster than the current players: just don't believe it.
 A factor of 2 MAY BE possible.

-This is using the benchmark-cpu script in the SVN trunk.
-The user CPU time of mpg123 decoding the whole album Points of View by Convergence (get it from Jamendo) has been measured.
+This is using the benchmark-cpu Perl script, also present in the source tarball under scripts/.
+The user CPU time of mpg123 decoding the whole album Points of View by Convergence (get the tarball from here since Jamendo broke the link) has been measured.
 We are working on some nice presentation, for now you can have a look at the text files in the benchmark directory.
+If you want to add to this list, your contribution of the output of